goodybalaji/tramper/Tramper/installer/Readme.txt

 Introduction

-Thank you for downloading this release of Tramper, your Internet player.
-This is still a beta version, so a bit buggy.
+Thank you for downloading this release of Tramper, your audio media browser.
+This is still a beta version, so still buggy!

 System Requirements

-This software require a Java Runtime Environment (JRE(TM)) 1.5 or more on your system to run properly.
+This software require a Java Runtime Environment (JRE(TM)) 1.6 or more on your system to run properly.
-It has been tested on Windows XP, Linux Fedora core 6 and Macos X.
+It has been tested on Windows XP, but should work under Windows Vista/7, Linux and Mac OS X.
 A valid sound system is obviously required.

 Launch the application